-Every driver has experienced that stressful moment when the Check Engine light on the vehicle’s dashboard comes on.
-In many cases, it means that something serious is wrong and that you should take your vehicle to your NAPA AUTOPRO centre right away so a certified technician can identify and fix the problem.
-Getting your vehicle checked by a professional as soon as possible is often the right call, although in some less urgent cases, parts can be ordered and replaced in the next few days.
+Every driver has experienced that stressful moment when the check engine light comes on.
+In many cases, it means that something serious is wrong and that you should take your vehicle to your NAPA AUTOPRO centre right away so that a certified technician can identify and fix the problem.

-When your engine management system logs a problem and illuminates the check engine light, your service technician will plug in a scanner, download the trouble codes and go to work tracing the cause of the problem.
+When your engine management system logs a problem and the check engine light flicks on, your service technician will plug in a scanner, download the trouble codes and get to work tracing the cause of the problem.
 That’s just the first step.
-That’s when your technician’s training, equipment, databases and skill get put to work diagnosing the problem and fixing it.
+That’s when your NAPA AUTOPRO technician’s training, equipment, databases and skill are put to use in the diagnosis and fixing of the problem.